What is Implantation?

 Even though you don’t actually know whether you’re 100% pregnant until you see those two pink lines, your body might be giving you some signs and has been working hard since the moment of conception.

 There’s a lot going on in your body but it all started with implantation.
-That’s when the signs come forward.
+That’s when the signs and symptoms start to appear.